spectrocloud/librarium/packages/docs/content/12-enterprise-version/00-on-prem-system-requirements.md

 * DNS Mapping

-  A DNS used to be used to access Spectro Cloud Management Console.
-While the Virtual IP Address (VIP) configured on the platform can be used to access the  platform, it is recommened that you reserve a DNS for this purpose and map it to the VIP after installation.
+  A DNS is  used to access Spectro Cloud Management Console.
+While the Virtual IP Address (VIP) configured on the platform can be used to access the  platform, it is recommended that you reserve a DNS for this purpose and map it to the VIP after installation.

 * SMTP Settings